Alarnti/dpm/README.md

 # dpm
-Implementation of deformable part models algorithm in Python
+Implementation of deformable part models algorithm in Python with UIUC 'Image Database for Car Detection' dataset.

-Now code is unfortunately really dirty

-In progress